Bookbinding: Titling

 In most of continental Europe, Latin America, and French Canada the spine text, when the book is standing upright, runs from the bottom up, so the title can be read by tilting the head to the left.
 This allows the reader to read spines of books shelved in alphabetical order in accordance to the usual way: left-to-right and top-to-bottom.

-It also means that if a book is lying face down, the spine title can still be read.
+Design

+The spine of the book is an important aspect in book design, especially in cover design.
+When the books are stacked up or stored in a shelf, what is on the spine is the only visible information about the book.
+In a bookstore, the details on the spine are what initially attract attention.